cypress-io/cypress-documentation/source/guides/quick-start/vue-quick-start.md

 In this guide, we have covered the essentials you need for getting started, but there is much more in the world of Cypress.

-Thanks for reading our guide and hope it has helped you create more trust in your app.
+Thanks for reading our guide!